Janet Laurence in ‘Troubled Waters’ and at the Hanse-Wissenschaftskolleg

 The HWK promotes the disciplinary and interdisciplinary collaboration of internationally-renowned scientists and young investigators by offering guest scholars (Fellows) the opportunity to concentrate on research projects for a certain space of time without the distractions of their regular academic responsibilities.

-Laurence will undertake the residency from April to June 2017.
+Laurence will undertake the residency from April to June this year.